TAMULib/CAP/contributor.md

 ````

-Once an issue has been filed it will be currated by a CAP developer and recieve the appropriate labeling.
+Once an issue has been filed it will be curated by a CAP developer and receive the appropriate labeling.

 #### Creating Pull Requests: